Felixthomas-dev/TrendSense-Sentiment-Analysis-and-Text-Mining/README.md

 ## 9. License ⚖️

-This project is made available under the MIT License.
-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish
+This project is open source and available under the [MIT License](LICENSE), promoting free use, modification, and distribution of the software, ensuring that contributions are welcomed and recognized.